Maxfli Softfli vs Straightfli: Which is Better?

 The Straightfli is a great choice for golfers looking for maximum distance off the tee, with a firmer feel and reduced spin.

-Regardless of which ball you choose, Maxfli’s reputation for quality and affordability make them a great choice for any golfer.
+Regardless of which ball you choose, Maxfli’s reputation for quality and affordability makes them a great choice for any golfer.

 Related Posts: